Clashes in Myanmar's ethnic areas spark calls for restraint

 “We made a point that it’s important the government and military show some restraint in those areas where groups did not sign the ceasefire,” Ben Rhodes, the U.S. deputy national security adviser, told reporters in Yangon on Tuesday.

-Tense talks between the rebels and the government unraveled after two years of grueling negotiations, with only eight of more than a dozen major groups signing the peace accord last week.
+Tense talks between the rebels and the government unravelled after two years of gruelling negotiations, with only eight of more than a dozen major groups signing the peace accord last week.

 This was a blow to Thein Sein, who has made an all-encompassing ceasefire his top priority, as well as the ruling Union Solidarity and Development Party (USDP) which is facing stiff competition from Aung San Suu Kyi’s National League for Democracy (NLD) in the Nov.
 8 election.